codio/knowledge/student-source/students/accessing-codio/paying.rst

 1. Open your course in your institution's LMS and locate the assignment your professor has shared.

 2. Click the assignment link.
-You will be redirected automatically to the **Codio Billing** page, no separate login or navigation is required.
+You will be redirected automatically to the **Codio Billing** page.
+No separate login or navigation is required.

 3. Review the subscription price and click **Subscribe**.